SuperGouge/ChanThreadWatch/README.md

 - Support for more imageboards

 ## Changelog
+### 1.10.2 (2014-May-24):
+- Fixed ArgumentOutOfRangeException occurring when thread list is empty.

 ### 1.10.1 (2014-May-24):
 - Fixed OverflowException occurring when ClientSize setting had a 0 as a width or height.
 - Fixed handling of child threads conversion during startup.